CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 12. PCI-SSF v1.2.1 requires not only that component dependencies are listed, but also service dependencies. ([download link](https://docs-prv.pcisecuritystandards.org/Software%20Security/Standard/PCI-Secure-Software-Standard-v1_2_1.pdf]
 13. Use "Metadata" as the primary term, instead of "SBOM"
 14. Find better general terms for "CycloneDX bomFormat" and "CycloneDX specVersion".
 E.g. "SBOM format" and "SBOM release".
 Add corresponding fields for SPDX.
-15. Consider if the CRA Importer role is worth keeping.
-(Tobie Langel suggested no)

 ## License and use of this document